sanket-darunkar/Plan-With_Sanket/README.md

-echo "# 📅 Plan With Sanket
+# 📅 Plan With Sanket

 **Plan With Sanket** is a simple task planning app built using **React.js**.
 It helps users manage their daily tasks with an intuitive interface and real-time updates using React state management.